Welcome to the Skelsmergh and Scalthwaiterigg Parish Council website, where you will find a wealth of useful and

 Mint & Sprint).

-Each of the above areas is currently in the process of organising a local working group.
-There have been
+Each of the above areas has organised a local working group, or is currently in the process of doing so, and

 25 May 2018: Kendal Police: Community Engagement Report